spakinrinwa/Stats-Practice/README.md

 # Stats-Practise
-This notebook is to practice the use of statistical concepts such as mean, quartile, t-test, correlation, etc.
+This Repository is to practice the use of statistical concepts such as mean, quartile, t-test, correlation, etc.